 Border: Evenly sc around the washcloth working 2 sc in each corner.
 Sl st into the first sc.

 Fasten off and weave in loose ends.

-I hope you enjoyed making this washcloth!
-Be sure to tag me on Instagram (@_stitchberry) with your Stitchberry make, I would love to see it!
+I hope you enjoyed making this crochet wattle stitch washcloth!
+Be sure to tag me on Instagram (@stitchberryblog) with your washcloth, I would love to see it!

 This post contains affiliate links.
 These links help me to give my audience free patterns.
 Thank you for your support!